 To make one "thick and chewy" pizza and one "thin and crispy" pizza, divide the dough into two slightly uneven pieces.

 Caution: This cooker running at 450-500°F is extremely hot.
 Use gloves and potholders to remove the lid or make any adjustments to the vents.
-Always have a large spatula at the cooker and your fire extinguisher close at hand.
+Always have a large spatula at the cooker and a fire extinguisher close at hand.
 Don't set the cooker close to anything that will burn.

 Calzone is sort of a pizza folded over on itself, then baked.
 Dave writes, "Calzones are another great treat that can be baked on the WSM.
 They can be made small for an appetizer or large for a complete meal.
 I baked these calzones to serve me and my wife along with two guests.

 "These two calzones use two different recipes.
 One was made in the more traditional method, stuffed with chopped spinach that was sautéed in olive oil and garlic.
 To this, I added grated Mozzarella and Provolone cheese.
 The second calzone was stuffed with Italian sausage (pre-cooked and drained), pepperoni, mushrooms, bell pepper, onion, and some herbs and spices.
 To this, I added a little spaghetti sauce and some grated Mozzarella and Romano cheese.

 "Most folks make these with basic pizza ingredients, but I like the more traditional recipe using sautéed spinach.
 They can be stuffed with just about anything.
 I often use chili or a Mexican dish when I want a change of pace."